Ousret/pyTeliumManager/docs/classes.rst

             Will be raised if the string sequence doesn't match required length.

         Create a new instance of TeliumAsk from a bytes sequence previously generated with encode().
-        This as no use in a production environment.
+        This is no use in a production environment.

 Transaction results
 -------------------